Alansi2025/BookStore_WebApp/README.md

-# QR_code_generator
+# Book Library Application
-This project a python project to generate and decode qr.
+This project a python project is for book store and reading books.